jhpyle/docassemble/_docs/documents.md

 In this example, the user will not have the option of seeing an HTML preview and will only be able to download the PDF file.

-## <a name="docx"></a>Assembling documents in DOCX format
+## <a name="docx"></a>Creating documents in DOCX format

 **docassemble** can use [Pandoc] to convert [Markdown] into a Microsoft Word .docx file.
-These .docx files are not created by default because they do not support all of the features that are supported by RTF and PDF formats, such as tables (which are necessary for case captions).
+These .docx files are not created by default because they do not support all of the features that are supported by RTF and PDF formats.
 To generate .docx files, specify `docx` as one of the `valid formats`:

 {% include side-by-side.html demo="document-docx" %}

+Note that you can also create .docx files using the [`docx template file`] feature, which is described above.
+If you have an existing .docx file and you want to use **docassemble** to fill in fields in that file, use [`docx template file`].
+If you want to create a document from scratch (i.e. by writing raw [Markdown]), use `docx` as one of the `valid formats`.
+Both methods allow you to generate a PDF version of the document along with the .docx version.

 To customize document styles, headers, and footers, see the `docx reference file` setting, discussed below.